 The Reverse Mortgage program has changed over the past 50 or so years.
 In 1961, Nellie Young got the first Reverse Mortgage through a company called Deering Savings & Loan in Portland, Maine.
 The loan officer was Nelson Haynes.
 Nellie happened to be the widow of Nelson's high school football coach, and Nellie needed to supplement her income after the death of her husband.
 Getting a Reverse Mortgage helped Nellie to remain in her home.

-During the 1970's, several banks offered Reverse Mortgage styled loans, but they didn't provide the layer of protection that the FHA reverse mortgage provides today; there was no FHA mortgage insurance on the loans at that time.
+During the 1970's, several banks offered Reverse Mortgage styled loans, but they didn't provide the layer of protection that the FHA reverse mortgage provides today; there was no FHA mortgage insurance on Reverse Mortgage loans at that time.

 A special committee in the 1980's called the U.S. Senate Special Committee on Aging issued a report on Reverse Mortgages.
 It stressed the importance of having a Reverse Mortgage program that was standardized with FHA mortgage insurance as well as uniform lending practices.
 In 1987, Congress passed the FHA insurance bill so that Reverse Mortgages could be insured.
 President Ronald Reagan signed the FHA Reverse Mortgage bill into law on February 5, 1988.
 Marjorie Mason of Fairway, Kansas was issued the very first FHA insured HECM by James B. Nutter Co.

 How do I qualify for a Reverse Mortgage?

 You must be at least 62 years of age, own your own home, and live in the home as your primary residence or at least six months per year, and not be delinquent on any federal debt.

 What types of homes qualify for a Reverse Mortgage?